TylerH123/MKS22X-Minicraft/README.md

 the graphics though, we need to revamp and move that logic into a lower more OO level At home I worked on making the player rectangle lean in a direction to suggest that it's the figure doing the action

+####DevLog Tyler
+##05-20-19
+Today, Moody and I worked together to code movement using w,a,s,d.
+At first, the movement was clunky and did not move diagonally.
+Eventually, we got it to move around smoothly.